 All applicants must provide evidence that they have an English language ability equivalent to an IELTS (academic) score of 7.0.

 This fee* is fully inclusive of all costs, including all teaching materials, core textbooks, assessments and resits.

-Students living in England may be eligible for a postgraduate loan to cover some of the costs of your degree.
+- Students living in England may be eligible for a postgraduate loan to cover some of the programme cost